jordiclariana/tools/apache_dumper/README.md

                         Default: http://localhost/server-status
   -r REQUEST, --request REQUEST
                         Request to look for when dumping or showing (it is a regex).
+                        Default: None (finds all processes) -n NOTREQUEST, --notrequest NOTREQUEST
+                        Request to avoid when dumping or showing (it is a regex).
                         Default: None (finds all processes) -f PSTATUS [PSTATUS ...], --pstatus PSTATUS [PSTATUS ...]
                         Process status to look for when dumping or showing.
 Can be used multiple times.